ich-bin-du/systemProgramming/task04/README.md

 Yes every counter needs an external signal on an Input.

 # How does a timer support the output of a pulse width modulation (PWM)?
 Whats in phase, in phase inverted and fast PWM? #
+The Timer/Counter Overflow Flag (TOV0) is set each time the counter reaches MAX.
+If the interrupt is enabled, the interrupt handler routine can be used for updating the compare value.

+## in phase ##
+## in phase inverted ##
+## fast PWM ##